Share this

 blood handling disasters: what could go wrong?

-Even with strict procedural guidelines and handling safeguards in place, errors in the shipping, handling, and storage of blood samples can cause considerable stress and put people at risk.
+Shipping and handling blood samples can be challenging.
+Even with strict procedural guidelines and handling safeguards in place, errors in the shipping, handling, and storage of blood samples can happen.
+These errors can be costly and can cause considerable stress and put people at risk.

-The causes include simple identification errors, improper collection procedures, mislabeling patient identification, or botching blood handling methods, and mixing up or losing specimens.
+Several blood handling disasters may occur, including improper collection procedures, sample identification errors, mislabeling patient identification, botching blood handling methods, shipping mistakes, and mixing up or losing specimens.
 On the diagnosis side, sample contamination and misinterpretation of results have kept malpractice attorneys busy for decades.

-Lab Manager cites the five most common mistakes in handling blood and other biosamples.
+Lab Manager cites the five most common mistakes in handling blood and other biological specimens, or samples.
 They include:

 - Handwriting Labels: Handwriting is quick and convenient but can be misread or smeared.

-- Forgetting the Barcode: Barcodes are effective identification for specimens.
+- Using the Wrong the Barcode: Barcodes are effective identification for biological specimens and blood samples.
 Neglecting to attach the proper barcode can jeopardize the determination of a sample.

-- Labeling Protocol Only for One Lab: Sometimes samples are sent on to other locations.
+- Labeling Protocol Only for One Lab: Sometimes samples are sent from one lab to other locations.
 Labels must conform to the biospecimen identification standards set by the National Cancer Institute.

-Blood sampling, handling, testing, and diagnoses can go wrong and create severe, unintended results.
-A Milwaukee Journal Sentinel article reported a list of events that occurred as a result of inadequate handling procedures and subsequent misdiagnoses.
+Blood sampling, handling, testing, and diagnoses can go wrong and create unintended results with severe consequences.
+A Milwaukee Journal Sentinel article reported a list of events that occurred as a result of weak oversight in labs that performed blood testing.
+Their mistakes included inadequate sample handling procedures and subsequent misdiagnoses.

 - In 2011, a man was misdiagnosed with HIV.
 Before the incorrect diagnosis was recognized, he and his wife separated, reportedly because of the stress created by the situation.